Try Our NEW Cat Name Generator

 Clumping litter can help reduce mess by easily removing soiled litter.
 However, even with clumping litter, some cats may still track particles throughout the home.

 Dust and tracking are closely related issues.
 When cats exit the litter box, they may carry litter particles on their paws.
+Make sure you have a decent cat litter mat.

 This tracking can lead to the spread of litter dust around your home, thus contributing to respiratory issues.